Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 munibung-hill-lake-macquarie-gallery12

-For a walk that’s a bit more challenging, but well worth the amazing perspective and outlook over Lake Macquarie, Munibung Hill should definitely make your list.
-Even if your family just ventures up to the top via Warners Bay or Macquarie Hills, the view is simply breathtaking.
+For a walk that’s a bit more challenging, but well worth the amazing perspective and outlook over Lake Macquarie, Munibung Hill is a must-do.
+Even if your family ventures up to the top via Warners Bay or Macquarie Hills the view is worth the effort.
 Discover somewhere new this weekend.

 Looking for more family walks?
 Check them out here: Family Walks